 The complete work can also be considered as 1 unit.
 Then if A takes 4 days to finish a work, it means he can finish 1/4th of the work in 1 day.

-Here are some basic questions to illustrate this:
+Here are some basic questions to illustrate time and work shortcut tricks.

 The problem can be solved in two different approaches.